hkarambizi/trending-products/README.md

 ## Solution
 _Your solution content goes here..._

-Please provide an explaination on
+Please provide an explanation on
 1. How you solved the problem
 2. How to setup
 3. How to run it